UoN staff paving the way in Aboriginal and Torres Strait Islander Cultural Competency

 Auchmuty, Ourimbah and Huxley Libraries, Faculty Business and Law, Equity and Diversity Unit, Student and Academic Services and Faculty Engineering and Built Environment presented some inspiring action plans to an audience of 60 University staff and community.
 These actions plans are the final component of the University's Cultural Competency workshops which are offered to staff to enable the development of a greater knowledge and stronger understanding of Aboriginal and Torres Strait Islander peoples and cultures.

+These workshops have attracted 390 participants since their inception in 2011.
 The workshops aim to enable positive changes in professional practice and capacity building for students and staff in working effectively within inter-cultural contexts.
-The Wollotuka Institute can design specific workshops for academic units and divisions to meet the needs within these areas.